Zankoku-Okuno/neptune/docs/guides/get_started.md

     $ http ':8080/echo/<script>alert("Hi!")<%2Fscript>'

 For the `static` endpoint, it should be noted that there's no directory-traversal flaw.
 Paths are automatically normalized to remove the segments `//`, `/./` and `/../`.
 The `/../` segment, when removed, also removes the previous segment, but if there is no previous segment, then the '/../' is simply removed.
+You can rest assured that these user-supplied paths will never spill over into parent or sibling directories.

 Verbs and More
 --------------